mluerig/personal-homepage/_pages/research.md

   <div class="image-thumb" >
 		<a data-src="/assets/images/figures/odonates03.jpg"
 		data-lightbox="isopods"
-		data-title="By phenotypic and mating information we can detect female phenotypes that are preferred by males.">
+		data-title="By combining phenotypic and mating information we can detect singals of sexual selection.">
 		<img>
 		</a>
 		<div class="caption"></div>